• Skip to primary navigation

 Turbot and flounder have distinct features when it comes to flavor and taste.

-Turbot has a delicate flavor with a sweet hint.
+Turbot has a delicate flavor with a sweet hint - see an extract vs flavor comparison for taste clarity.

 Its flesh is firm yet tender - great for cooking.